YaniUdiani/EigenXCUDATest/README.md

 # EigenXCUDATest
-Eigen currently doesn't work with NVIDIA's CUDA.
+Eigen compatibility with NVIDIA's CUDA is currently limited.
 This little project passes raw underlying data from Eigen matrices to cuBLAS, then compares matrix products on the CPU vs GPU.

 # How to build project on MSU's ICER